arg0nath/pokexplorer/README.md

 ## ✨ Features

 ### 1. **Type Selection & Search**
-- Choose from popular Pokémon types: Fire, Water, Grass, Electric, Dragon, Psychic, Ghost, Dark, Steel, and Fairy.
+- Choose from popular Pokémon types: Fire, Water, Grass, Electric, Dragon, Psychic, Ghost, Dark, Steel and more
-- Search Pokémon by name within the selected type to quickly find favorites.
+- Search Pokémon by name within the selected type to quickly find favorites

 ### 2. **Pokémon List Display**
-- Displays a list of Pokémon of the selected type.
+- Displays a list of Pokémon of the selected type
-- Initially loads the first 10 Pokémon, with the ability to load more (lazy loading).

 ### 3. **Detailed Pokémon Info**
 For each Pokémon, view: